-fere nces to answer these questions.
-1. What action should an inspector take if he or she finds solid mold on a shell egg in the transfer room?
-2. What does "ppm" stand for?
-3. What are the ppm requirements for sanitizing eggs?
-4. Liquid egg product has been pasteurized and is to be held for 9 hours.
+- 1. What action should an inspector take if he or she finds solid mold on a shell egg in the transfer room? - 2.
+What does "ppm" stand for? - 3.
+What are the ppm requirements for sanitizing eggs? - 4.
+Liquid egg product has been pasteurized and is to be held for 9 hours.
 At what temperature must it be held?

 5. What are the minimum pasteurization values for plain yolk?

 6. What does reconstitution mean?

 7. What are the satisfactory and unsatisfactory odors for egg products?

 8. Are FSIS inspectors allowed to drill frozen product?
 Explain your response.

 9. What steps should be taken if product is considered off condition?